nomclawson/Connect-4-Mobile-App/README.md

 # Overview

 This is part 2 of my Connect 4 mobile app project.
 My primary objective in this project was to create user interface for my Connect 4 [Kotlin-Project](https://github.com/nomclawson/Kotlin-Project) for a mobile app.
-The MainActivity.kt file can be found [here](https://github.com/nomclawson/Connect-4-Mobile-App/tree/master/app/src/main/java/com/example/helloworld).
+The Kotlin code for `MainActivity.kt` file can be found [here](https://github.com/nomclawson/Connect-4-Mobile-App/tree/master/app/src/main/java/com/example/helloworld).

 This app is designed for 2 players on 1 device.
 Each player selects which column they want to drop their gamepiece into.
 The object of this game is to get 4 of your gamepieces in a line (vertical, horizontal, or diagnal).
 Upon winning, the players are allowed to start a new game which clears the board.